tscizzle/IPD_Morality/README.md

 Some Cool Stuff
 ---------------

-Robin Berjob made http://darobin.github.io/ipd-morality/, a cool interface for running tournaments, and it even includes an interesting evolutionary variation.
+Robin Berjon made http://darobin.github.io/ipd-morality/, a cool interface for running tournaments, and it even includes an interesting evolutionary variation.